Ciro's

-Ciro's (later known as Ciro's Le Disc) was a nightclub on Sunset Boulevard in West Hollywood, California owned by William Wilkerson.
-Opened in 1940, Ciro's became a popular nightspot for celebrities.
+Ciro's (later known as Ciro's Le Disc) was a nightclub on Sunset Boulevard in West Hollywood, California, United States.
+Owned by William Wilkerson and opened in 1940, Ciro's became a popular nightspot for celebrities.
 The nightclub closed in 1960 and was reopened as a rock club in 1965.
 After a few name changes, it eventually became The Comedy Store in 1972.